Which version of BIND do I want to download and install?

 These will be the even-numbered major versions - for example, BIND 9.16 and BIND 9.18.

 Historically, we have recommended waiting until the third maintenance release of a new branch before deploying in large scale production.
 Each major branch has a series of minor releases, such as BIND 9.16.0, 9.16.1, etc. Minor releases on a stable version will include bug fixes only, to maximize stability.

 Extended Support Versions

 Here are our current ESV versions and their EOL dates:

-BIND 9.11 is our Extended Support Version, supported until December, 2021.
+BIND 9.11 is our out-going Stable/Extended Support Version, currently in EOL status, supported until March, 2022.

 All supported versions of BIND may occasionally receive unscheduled releases in response to a critical security bug, in which case the changes introduced between that version and its predecessor will be minimal and necessary only.